Okay, Next

 Five clocks started when you got the news.
 Here are yours.

-Sixty seconds: your last day and your state in, your real deadlines out, severance review window, unemployment filing, COBRA, the Marketplace, and whether your layoff was even filed properly.
+Sixty seconds: your last day and your state in, your real deadlines out \u2014 reviewing your severance, filing for unemployment, the two windows to keep health insurance, and whether your company owed you 60 days' notice.
 Dates, not vibes.

 YOUR LAST DAY (OR THE DAY YOU GOT NOTICE)